somewacko/deconvfaces/README.md

 * `drunk`, similar to random, but produces a more contiguous sequence of images.
 * `interpolate`, animate between a set of specified keyframes.

-You can find examples of these param files in the `gen` directory, which should give you a good idea of how to format these and what's available.
+You can find examples of these files in the `params` directory, which should give you a good idea of how to format these and what's available.

 ## Examples